inspec/inspec-aws/docs/resources/aws_api_gateway_documentation_parts.md

 The string identifier of the associated REST API.

-For additional information, see the [AWS ApiGateway Documentation Part documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-documentationpart.html).
+For additional information, see the [AWS documentation on the `AWS::ApiGateway::DocumentationPart` resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-documentationpart.html).

 ## Properties